James and the Giant Peach (musical): Productions

-2010 Broadway tryout at Goodspeed Musicals
+2010 Chester

-The musical premiered from 21 October 2010 to 21 November 2010 at Goodspeed Musicals in East Haddam, Connecticut.
+The musical premiered from 21 October 2010 to 21 November 2010 at Norma Terris Theatre in Chester, Connecticut.
 The musical itself was quite different from its source material, but honored it.
-Throughout the two-month run, the show was revised.
-The cast featured young actors Ellis Gage and Justin Lawrence Hall playing James, Steve Rosen as Marvo The Magician, Ruth Gotschall as Aunt Spiker and Denny Dillon as Aunt Sponge.
+Staged by Goodspeed Musicals, the cast featured young actors Ellis Gage and Justin Lawrence Hall playing James, Steve Rosen as Marvo The Magician, Ruth Gotschall as Aunt Spiker and Denny Dillon as Aunt Sponge.
 The show also featured Jim Stanek as the Grasshopper, Chelsea Packard (credited as Chelsea Krombach) as the Ladybug, Kate Wetherhead as the Spider, Destan Owens as the Earthworm, Nick Gaswirth as the Centipede, also with Nicholas Park, Minami Yusi, Marissa Palley, and Jessica Fontana (credited as Jessica Hershberg) in the Ensemble.
-The dance troupe "Pilobolus" were a large part of the production bringing an innovative theatrical technique of using their bodies to create most of the set, specifically using shadow technique to create a majority of the special effects.
-The production featured musical direction by Chris Fenwick and Dance arrangements by Sam Davis.
+The dance troupe Pilobolus were a large part of the production, bringing an innovative theatrical technique of using their bodies to create most of the set, specifically using shadow technique to create a majority of the special effects.
+The production was directed by Graciela Daniele, and featured musical direction by Chris Fenwick and dance arrangements by Sam Davis.
 The production was initially expected to go to Broadway but received mixed critical feedback and more room for development was seen.
-Pasek and Paul stated during the Goodspeed staging "we decided from the beginning that we were not writing a show for children [...] we are taking some of Dahl's darkness and expanding it even more."
+Benj Pasek and Justin Paul stated during the staging, "[W]e decided from the beginning that we were not writing a show for children [...] we are taking some of Dahl's darkness and expanding it even more."